 In the year following Srila Prabhupada’s departure in 1977, Giriraj was awarded the renounced order of life and appointed president of ISKCON’s board of trustees in India.
 In 1982 he was appointed to ISKCON’s Governing Body Commission, and he went on to oversee the Society’s activities in Bombay, Mauritius, South Africa, Spain, Portugal, Sri Lanka, and Pakistan.

 Giriraj Swami has also taught at the Vrindavan Institute for Higher Education and continues to lecture and to give presentations at japa retreats and workshops around the world.

 Presently based in Carpinteria, California, Giriraj Swami is now focusing on one of the main personal instructions he received from Srila Prabhupada—to write.
-He is the author of Watering the Seed, Many Moons, Life’s Final Exam: Death and Dying from the Vedic Perspective, and his forthcoming book about Srila Prabhupada’s monumental efforts in Bombay, I’ll Build You a Temple: The Juhu Story.
-He is also working on books about his search for a spiritual master and his early days in the Boston temple, his travels with Srila Prabhupada in India, and Vaishnava holy days.
+He is the author of Watering the Seed, Many Moons: Reflections on Departed Vaishnavas, Life’s Final Exam: Death and Dying from the Vedic Perspective, I’ll Build You a Temple: The Juhu Story, and Dancing White Elephants: Traveling with Srila Prabhupada in India, August 1970–March 1972.
+He is also working on books about his search for a spiritual master and his early days in the Boston temple, and Vaishnava holy days.